PingOne

 Resolvers define where attributes pull information from.

-An attribute can have one or more resolvers.
-Resolvers can be conditional.
-In addition, you can add a processor to a resolver to modify the attribute value.
+An attribute can have one or more resolvers, and each resolver can be conditional.
+You can also add a processor to a resolver to modify the attribute value.

 PingOne Authorize resolves an attribute when the attribute value is used in a decision evaluation.
-Multiple resolvers are resolved in order of appearance in the attribute definition until one of them produces a value.
+If an attribute has multiple resolvers, they execute in order of appearance in the attribute definition until one returns a value.
 You can drag collapsed resolvers to change their order.
-If a resolver fails to resolve successfully, processing moves on to the next resolver.
+If a resolver fails to resolve successfully, PingOne Authorize continues to the next resolver.

 Resolver types